 “Any sufficiently advanced technology is indistinguishable from magic.”
 [Arthur C. Clarke]

-My friend and former colleague Jon T. created the smallest reasonable class module I have seen so far: SystemState provides an easy way to save and to restore system state variables like Calculation, ScreenUpdating and others.
+My former colleague Jon T. created the smallest reasonable class module I have seen so far: SystemState provides an easy way to save and to restore system state variables like Calculation, ScreenUpdating and others.

 To speed up your code you normally write at the beginning of a VBA macro